Ballistic SNS sandwich as a Josephson junction: Introduction

-The ballistic SNS junction is not a weak link, and therefore, there is no Josephson plasma mode with the frequency much lower than the plasma frequency in the superconducting layer and no suppression of the Meisner effect in the normal layer.
+Sometimes at currents smaller than critical values not only the sum of the vacuum and excitation currents vanish, but any of them vanishes separately.
+This takes place in 1D systems at any temperature and in systems of any dimensionality at zero temperature.
+Thus, the charge is transported only by the moving condensate, and the phase distribution does not differ from the case when the normal layer is replaced by a superconducting layer from the same material as other layers, i.e., does not differ from a uniform superconductor.
+Then the ballistic SNS junction is not a weak link, and therefore, there is no Josephson plasma mode with the frequency much lower than the plasma frequency in the superconducting layer and no suppression of the Meisner effect in the normal layer.
 A weak magnetic field penetrates into the normal layer on the same London penetration depth as into the superconducting layers, in contrast to usual Josephson junctions with the Josephson penetration depth much larger than the London penetration depth.
 At stronger magnetic fields the Josephson vortices appear with the core size of the order of the normal layer thickness $L$.
 Since their energy is lower than the energy of bulk Abrikosov vortices, Josephson vortices are pinned to the normal layer, and the first critical magnetic field for the SNS junction is smaller than that for superconducting bulk, but not so small as in usual Josephson junctions.

-The analysis mostly addresses the 1D case.
+The analysis mostly addresses the 1D case, when only motion along the axis $x$ normal to layers is considered.
 Its generalization on the 2D and 3D cases is straightforward.
 Integration over spaces of transverse wave vectors in 2D and 3D cases results in replacement of the 1D electron density by 2D and 3D densities respectively in all expressions for currents, which become current densities.